DNN-Connect/razor-blade/readme.md

 1. (place other wishes into issues for discussion)
 1. `Dic.ToDynamic(dictionary)` - converts a Dictionary to an expando object, so you can write obj.Property instead of obj["Property"]; would return null if a property would not be found.

 ## Contributions

 1. Any tests and bugfixes are always welcome and will be processed quickly by iJungleboy.
 1. New commands / overloads / features should be discussed in issues before adding to this library, to ensure that it's inline with the overal purpose of this library.

+Please also read the [conventions](readme-conventions.md) so we can work on this together.